-- 2.23 This step provides the actual criteria for assessing the contribution a parcel makes to Cambridge Green Belt purposes 1, 2 and 3 on tables 3.2, 3.3 and 3.4.
-This is discussed in greater detail in stage 2. - 2.24 As touched upon in paragraph 2.5, there are too many criteria per level of Green Belt contribution for all 3 purposes.
-For example, there is a choice of 8 variations for a parcel to contribute moderately for purpose 3.
-All are variations on a theme with only a change to the size of gap, (identified in the previous criteria in step 1, paragraphs 3.31-3.35), or a single word describing its level of distinction. - 2.25 However, to understand the level of distinction one must first look at the separate criteria and notes of consideration in step 3 paragraphs 3.36-3.60.
-Only having carried out all these steps and cross referencing are you able to distinguish which criteria aligns with the contribution of the parcel being assessed. - 2.26 In trying to be as robust as possible and align the NPPF Green Belt purposes with the Cambridge Green Belt purposes, the overall effect of the methodology is that there are just too many criteria variations to make it clear and transparent and too much potential for misinterpretation of a parcel's contribution.
+- 2.26 This step provides the actual criteria for assessing the contribution a parcel makes to Cambridge Green Belt purposes 1, 2 and 3 on tables 3.2, 3.3 and 3.4.
+This is discussed in greater detail in stage 2. - 2.27 The overall effect of the methodology is that there are just too many criteria variations to make it clear and transparent and too much potential for misinterpretation of a parcel's contribution.
 As noted below, the complexity of the scoring seems to determine a level of harm divorced from the reality of the site.